 - Application form (MS Word, 80 KB)

 All completed applications should be emailed to firstname.lastname@example.org.

-To ensure the application process supports people from a range of diverse communities, applicants can request to submit their application proposal in a different format if needed (e.g. a large print application form or video proposal).
-For further information please contact the Community Grants Officer to discuss how you would like to submit your application (see contact details below).
+In addition, applicants can request to submit their application proposal in a different format if needed, for example video proposal.
+For further information, please contact the Council Officers to discuss how you would like to submit your application to us.
+See officer contact details.

 After we have received all the information needed to assess the application, we will aim to make a decision within ten weeks.
 This process can take longer if additional information is required to enable us to complete the assessment.

 If you need funding within a ten-week period or are not able to provide a complete application we recommend that you follow the following links for advice and support:

 - Richmond CVS offers advice and support to community organisations on how to build up project ideas and plan for future funding

 - Habitats & Heritage provides specialist strategic support to the environmental voluntary sector